Tools & Infrastructure

 Microsoft Copilot

-The University of Utah uses Copilot as the approved AI chat solution.
+The University of Utah uses Copilot as an approved AI chat solution.
 Copilot summarizes long pieces of text, crafts professional content, and creates images for various sources.

 Partner Trainings